Table of Contents

 - For cuffed tubes: Depth in cm = 3* internal diameter in mm

-- The smaller size of blades and handle
+- Smaller-sized blades and handle

 - Prevalence of straight blades to deal with the short, stiff epiglottis

 The fiberoptic laryngoscope, such as the Bullard and Glide fiberoptic laryngoscopes, has its own advantages.